BIRD / new pets

 - Decreased activity or grooming

-- Feathers fluffed up for a long time
+- Feathers fluffed up and acting sleepy

 - Long periods sitting at the bottom of the cage